 - (a) a banking corporation licensed under the Banking Act (Chapter 19) or a wholly-owned subsidiary of such a banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - (b) a person holding a capital markets services licence to provide custodial services for securities under the Securities and Futures Act (Chapter 289) and who holds shares in that capacity; or - (c) the Central Provident Fund Board established by the Central Provident Fund Act (Chapter 36), in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 6.
-The proxy form must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the registered office of the Company at 38 Alexandra Terrace, Singapore 119932; or - (b) if submitted electronically, submitted via email to agm@securagroup.sg.

-in either case, not later than 10.30 am on 18 April 2021, being not less than 48 hours before the time appointed for holding the AGM.
+This proxy form must be submitted to the Company in the following manner: - (a) if submitted personally or by post, be lodged at the registered office of the Company at 38 Alexandra Terrace, Singapore 119932; or - (b) if submitted electronically, be received by the Company at agm@securagroup.sg in either case, not later than 10.30 a.m. on 19 April 2022, being not less than 48 hours before the time appointed for holding the AGM.

-A shareholder who wishes to submit the proxy form must first download, complete and sign the proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
+A shareholder who wishes to submit the proxy form must first download, complete and sign this proxy form, before submitting it by post to the address provided above, or before scanning and sending it by email to the email address provided above.
 In view of the current COVID-19 situation, shareholders are strongly encouraged to submit completed and signed proxy forms electronically via email.